jacebenson/cedar/docs/docs/serverless-functions.md

 API Gateways like [Kong](https://docs.konghq.com/hub/kong-inc/rate-limiting/) offer plugins to configure how many HTTP requests can be made in a given period of seconds, minutes, hours, days, months, or years.

-Currently, RedwoodJS does not offer rate limiting in the framework, but your deployment target infrastructure may.
-This is a feature RedwoodJS will investigate for future releases.
+Currently, CedarJS does not offer rate limiting in the framework, but your deployment target infrastructure may.
+This is a feature CedarJS will investigate for future releases.

 For more information about Rate Limiting in Node.js, consider: